Pthreads

 Implementations of the API are available on many Unix-like POSIX-conformant operating systems such as FreeBSD, NetBSD, OpenBSD, Linux, macOS, Android, Solaris, Redox, and AUTOSAR Adaptive, typically bundled as a library libpthread.
 DR-DOS and Microsoft Windows implementations also exist: within the SFU/SUA subsystem which provides a native implementation of a number of POSIX APIs, and also within third-party packages such as pthreads-w32, which implements pthreads on top of existing Windows API.

 Contents

 pthreads defines a set of C programming language types, functions and constants.
 It is implemented with a pthread.h header and a thread library.

-There are around 100 threads procedures, all prefixed pthread_ and they can be categorized into four groups:
+There are around 100 threads procedures, all prefixed pthread_ and they can be categorized into five groups: